 If you’re serious about homemade pasta, you’re going to like my list of the 10 must-have tools for making pasta.

-Antonio Carluccio has one of my favorite carbonara recipes.
+Check out our editor’s pasta carbonara recipe.
 It’s hearty, filling, and made the traditional Roman way (without the use of heavy cream).
 If you’re craving savory pasta with tomato sauce, check out my tagliatelle, tomato, and anchovy pasta recipe.